wanjo-tech/vm2/en.md

 - `jevalx_ext`: The extended execution function, tasked with creating and initializing the sandbox environment, meticulously managing global variables.
 - `jevalx_core`: The core asynchronous execution function, enhancing control over asynchronous operations by capturing unhandled Promise rejections and avoiding security vulnerabilities from asynchronous operations.

+## Updated Security Features

+To enhance the sandbox environment's security against prototype pollution attacks, we've implemented an improved detection mechanism, `findEvil`, which meticulously scans the prototype chain for malicious accessor properties.
+This is a critical update aimed at identifying and mitigating potential threats more efficiently.

+Additionally, our sandbox now includes robust measures to secure `Promise` and `Object` prototypes from being tampered with.
+We've also introduced a controlled environment for dynamic module imports using the `importModuleDynamically` function, ensuring only safe and approved modules are loaded, further safeguarding against unauthorized code execution.

+## Performance Optimization

+Recognizing the importance of maintaining optimal performance while ensuring security, we've deployed several optimizations.
+These include streamlining the execution process and minimizing overhead associated with security checks.
+These enhancements not only improve the execution speed but also ensure that the sandbox remains lightweight and efficient.

+## Practical Use Cases

+One notable application of our sandbox environment is in the development of secure, isolated testing environments for evaluating third-party scripts.
+By leveraging our enhanced security features, developers can safely execute and test external code, minimizing risks to their own systems.

+For instance, our sandbox has been utilized in a project aimed at analyzing and sandboxing user-generated scripts in real-time, demonstrating its capability to provide both security and flexibility.

 ## Applications and Limitations of the Sandbox

 Designed not as a full-fledged virtual machine but as a tool for running JavaScript code within a predefined secure context, the sandbox provides a level of code isolation and execution control without the full features of traditional virtual machines, such as complete OS emulation or hardware virtualization.